 - Fingerprinting or banner disclosure on common and public services

-- Disclosure of known public files or directories, such as robots.txt
+- Disclosure of known public files, directories or endpoints, such as robots.txt

 - Clickjacking and other issues only exploitable through clickjacking